 The Mata Atlântica Biosphere Reserve is the pioneer of the Brazilian biosphere reserves.
 It covers important portions of the Atlantic Forest in 14 Brazilian states.
 This unique ecosystem parallels the coast, comprising Serra Mantiqueira, Serra Geral and Serra do Mar.

 The Mata Atlântica Biosphere Reserve (Atlantic Forest Biosphere Reserve), established in 1992, is the pioneer of the Brazilian biosphere reserves.

 The reserve covers important portions of the Atlantic Forest in 14 states: the State of Minas Gerais and 13 coastal states (from Ceará to Rio Grande do Sul) as well as including the São Paulo City Green Belt.

 The Mata Atlântica Biosphere Reserve covers tropical humid forests in the mountain and highland systems and coastal marine environments.
 The moist, sub-tropical, semi-deciduous forest includes species such as Araucaria angustifolia, Podocarpus lambertii and Drimys brasiliensis.

 Associated ecosystems include upland meadows with grasses and small heaths, cerrado, mangroves, salt marsh scrublands and sand spits.

 These scarce Atlantic Forest remnants and associated ecosystems, such as mangroves, salt marsh scrublands, sand spits and upland grasslands, are under pressure from the highest populated areas in the country.

-The many protected areas in the biosphere reserve include the Caraça Natural Park, the Itatiaia National Park and the privately-owned Caratinga Biological Station, home to a population of the highly endangered woolly spider monkeys, three other primates and more than 200 rare birds.
+The many protected areas in the biosphere reserve include the Caraça Natural Park, the Itatiaia National Park and the privately-owned Caratinga Biological Station, home to a population of highly endangered woolly spider monkeys, three other primates and more than 200 rare birds.

 In 1993, the former São Paulo City Green Belt Biosphere Reserve was added as an integral part of the Mata Atlántica Biosphere Reserve, covering another 72 municipalities.

 In addition, to promote improved protection of the forest ecosystem remnants and the biodiversity, another major objective is to develop sustainable uses and social practices.